Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 \begin{prop} Let's assume that a star state $\ket{\dot{S}_{n_1}}$ has been distributed in the first QLAN and that another star state $\ket{\ddot{S}_{n_2}}$ has been distributed in the second QLAN.
 Then, a binary star state $\ket{S_{n_1,n_2}}$ can be distributed among all the nodes by consuming \textit{only one} EPR pair at the two super-nodes. \begin{IEEEproof} Please refer to App.~\ref{app:01}. \end{IEEEproof} \end{prop}

-Fig.~\ref{fig:05} depicts the building process of the binary star state, by also labelling each network node with the vertex-label corresponding to the associated qubit.
+Fig.~\ref{fig:05} depicts the building process of the binary star state, by also labeling each network node with the vertex-label corresponding to the associated qubit.
 We can now define our global entanglement resource.

-\begin{res2} The binary star state $\ket{S_{n_1,n_2}}$ represents the inter-QLAN multipartite entangled resource, which is locally manipulated at network nodes for dynamically enabling multiple artificial links among remote nodes. \end{res2}